 The Year 7 Foundation Program is targeted at students who are entering high school with significant gaps in their learning.
-The program aims to support the social, emotional and academic transition of Year 7s as they move into the secondary phase of their schooling journey.
+The program aims to support the social, emotional and academic transition of Year 7s as they move into the secondary phase of their school journey.
 The Foundation English course across Years 7 -9 is tailored toward intensive support of students who struggle with the basic mastery of English concepts.
 This program is supported by a Literacy Fundamentals course which is targeted toward those students who have a diagnosed language disorder, such as dyslexia.

 The teaching team is assisted by highly skilled Education Assistants who support students with Autism Spectrum Diagnosis (ASD), anxiety and depression, intellectual disability, hearing impairment, vision impairment and physical disability to achieve their educational goals.